Le Dimore del Quartetto enhances the cultural heritage and the territory in collaboration with:

 - Collaborates with similar national and international associations, in particular with European ones having similar purposes and is a member of the EHH (European Historic Houses);

-- Through the portal and thanks to the hospitality provided in the most prestigious historic houses open to the public, ADSI promotes cultural tourism of excellence.
+- Promotes cultural tourism of excellence through the portal and thanks to the hospitality provided in the most prestigious historic houses open to the public.

 Dimore Storiche Bergamo is a group of 16 historic owners of historic houses in the region of Bergamo, most of whom are members of Associazione Dimore Storiche Italiane, united by the desire of make known and available to all the charm and beauty of this places, often unknown because hidden behind a door or a gate and usually closed to the public.

 Dimore Storiche Bergamo has launched in 2018 the event “Sundays for Villas, Palaces and Castles”, with which every year on April and May’s Sundays, the Houses of Bergamo open to the public with guided visits in many cases led by the owners themselves, with the aim of revealing the hidden wonders of Bergamo’s heritage.